viksl/kritapluginpiemenu/README.md

 - New actions

 (Depends on what is needed through testing, wishes, ..., feel free to let me know through krita-artists.org)

+## 7/ Version Notes
+0.1
+- First Release

+0.2
+- MacOS confirmed working
+- actionsList now has categories for actions (customizable)
+- Categories are listed in the actions list for better visual clarity